angelrodes/NUNAIT/README.md

 # NUNAIT
-The NUNAtak Ice Thinning (NUNAIT) calculator for cosmonuclide elevation profiles.
+Supporting information of the manuscript *The NUNAtak Ice Thinning (NUNAIT) calculator for cosmonuclide elevation profiles* submitted to *Geosciences*.

-*Ángel Rodés, 2021*

 The NUNAIT calculator is an easy-to-use MATLAB/Octave tool that constrains parameters describing the geological history of a nunatak from a set of surface exposure ages.

-Description of the methods submitted to *Geosciences*.
+Ángel Rodés, 2021